ivmai/bdwgc/doc/porting.md

   architecture has more than one stack per thread, and is not supported yet, you will need to do more work.
 Grep for "IA64" in the source for an example.)
-  * `STACKBOTTOM` - Defined to be the cool end of the stack, which is usually the highest address in the stack.
+  * `STACKBOTTOM` - Defined to be the cold end of the stack, which is usually (i.e. when the stacks grow down) the highest address in the stack.
 It must bound the region of the stack that contains pointers into the GC heap.
 With thread support, this must be the cold end of the main stack, which typically cannot be found in the same way as the other thread stacks.
 If this is not defined and none of the following three macros is defined, client code must explicitly set `GC_stackbottom` to an appropriate value before calling `GC_INIT` or any other `GC_` routine.
   * `LINUX_STACKBOTTOM` - May be defined instead of `STACKBOTTOM`.
 If defined, then the cold end of the stack will be determined, we usually read it from `/proc`.
   * `HEURISTIC1` - May be defined instead of `STACKBOTTOM`. `STACK_GRAN`
   should generally also be redefined.
 The cold end of the stack is determined by taking an address inside `GC_init`s frame, and rounding it up to the next multiple of `STACK_GRAN`.
-This works well if the stack base is always aligned to a large power of two. (`STACK_GRAN` is predefined to 0x1000000, which is rarely optimal.)
+This works well if the stack bottom is always aligned to a large power of two. (`STACK_GRAN` is predefined to 0x1000000, which is rarely optimal.)
   * `HEURISTIC2` - May be defined instead of `STACKBOTTOM`.
 The cold end